Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

+\item \textbf{Unambiguous Answer Scope.} The ``Name one \ldots'' prefix explicitly signals that the expected output is a single entity per response turn.
+This removes ambiguity in automated answer matching and avoids partial-credit edge cases that would arise with open-ended phrasings such as ``What are some \ldots'' or ``List \ldots''.

+\item \textbf{Controlled Multi-answer Scaling.} The parameterised constraints (temporal windows, numeric intervals, disjunctive entity lists) act as \emph{precision knobs}: widening a year range or adding an extra river to the disjunction increases the ground-truth answer count $k$ without altering the question's syntactic form or cognitive demand.
+This mechanism is the foundation of our answer-count control ($k \in \{1,2,4,6\}$). \end{itemize}

+We acknowledge that formulaic templates sacrifice naturalistic diversity.
+However, for a benchmark whose purpose is to isolate \emph{confidence–rank dynamics under controlled difficulty}, eliminating surface variation is a deliberate and necessary methodological decision.
+We discuss extending the benchmark with more diverse question phrasings while preserving difficulty control in Section~\ref{sec:limitations}.

-\paragraph{Retrival-based Domains.} Each domain consists of a unique set of factual subjects, where each subject is linked to one or more objects, forming the foundational knowledge triplets $(s, r, \mathcal{O})$.
-To construct questions with a specific number of correct answers ($k \in \{1, 2, 4, 6\}$), we dynamically adjust the constraints within each domain.
+\paragraph{Retrieval-based Domains.} Each domain consists of a unique set of factual subjects, where each subject is linked to one or more objects, forming foundational knowledge triplets $(s, r, \mathcal{O})$.
+To construct questions that elicit a specific number of correct answers ($k \in \{1, 2, 4, 6\}$), we dynamically adjust the parameterised constraints within each template via a \textit{constraint relaxation} strategy, modulating the relational scope so that the resulting ground-truth set satisfies $|\mathcal{O}| = k$.
+This is realised through two complementary approaches:

-Specifically, we employ a \textit{constraint relaxation} strategy to obtain triplets with the desired number of ground-truth objects based on the initial subject-to-object mapping.
-We implement this through two distinct approaches: